habibcilmd-cardiologist/dr-cil/content/en/services/coronary-artery-disease/index.md

     - question: "Can a stent become blocked again?"
       answer: "In modern drug-eluting stents, the restenosis rate is below 5%.
 However, medication adherence and control of risk factors further reduce this rate."
     - question: "Is bypass or stent better?"
-      answer: "Both treatments have advantages.
-The decision is made by the \"Heart Team\" considering the patient's anatomy, comorbidities, and preferences."
+      answer: 'Both treatments have advantages.
+The decision is made by the "Heart Team" considering the patient''s anatomy, comorbidities, and preferences.'
 ---

 Coronary artery disease (CAD) is the leading cause of death from heart disease worldwide.
 This condition, which develops when the coronary arteries that supply the heart narrow or become blocked, affects millions of people every year.
 In Turkey, cardiovascular diseases are the leading cause of death, with coronary artery disease accounting for a large portion of these.
 With early diagnosis and appropriate treatment, this disease can be controlled and patients' quality of life can be significantly improved.